janapc/event-tickets/marketing/README.md

 ## run migrate
 ❯ npm run prisma-migrate-dev

-## run this command to start queue and api(localhost:3003):
+## run this command to start queue and api(localhost:3002):
 ❯ npm run dev

+## run this command to generate docs:
+❯ npm run generate-docs

 ```

-API routes are in `http://localhost:3003/leads/docs`
+API routes are in `http://localhost:3002/leads/docs`

 ## Resources